 Cale Boggs’ tenure at the University of Delaware marked one of the early steps in a long road of opportunities that he met with determination and enthusiasm.
 And while he went on to do great things as a soldier and elected official – he was forever grateful for the opportunity to attend the University of Delaware – where he made a mark, and an even larger mark was made on him.

 Theodore and Lillian Wainwright

 The Center for Political Communication annually awards the Theodore and Lillian Wainwright Scholarship

-in Political Communication to undergraduate students with financial
+to undergraduate students with financial

 need who are minoring in political communication.
 The first Wainwright

 Joan Wainwright (AS '82), a graduate of the Department of Communication